Business

 However, that isn’t the only reason your business needs a firewall.
 There are several ways a well-configured firewall can make it easier for your business to work effectively.

-1. Prevent Unauthorised Remote Access
+1. Prevents Unauthorised Remote Access

 One of the worst things that can happen to your company is an outsider having complete remote access to your data.
 It can lead to leaks, and in the worst-case scenario, you can lose control and access to your data.

-Fortunately, with a correctly configured firewall, you can disable remote desktop access on your company devices.
+Understanding why you need a firewall is the first step to protecting your data.
+With a correctly configured firewall, you can disable remote desktop access on your company devices.
 This prevents hackers from secretly taking over your computer from a different device.

 However, people can still access your company’s computers through remote access.
 This means that you should be cautious about potential hackers asking for your data through email or by taking control of a former employee’s account.